M.J. Murdock Charitable Trust

 Sara O’Brien

-As Administrative Assistant to the Executive Office, Sara manages calendars, assists with special projects, coordinates written responses, prepares agendas and minutes for staff meeting, and other critical administrative tasks for the CEO and other senior leaders.
-She comes to the Trust after ten years of co-owning a small business where she led marketing, coordination, project management, finances, customer service, and more.
+As Executive Assistant, Sara supports external relations for the CEO, managing calendars, coordinating written responses, preparing agendas, and assisting with special projects.
+She joined the Trust after ten years of co-owning a small business where she led marketing, coordination, project management, finances, customer service, and more.
 Prior to that, she held administrative roles in the hospitality industry after attending the University of Oklahoma.
-In her free time, Sara enjoys spending time with her husband & two children exploring the beautiful Pacific Northwest.
+In her free time, Sara enjoys spending time with her husband and two children exploring the beautiful Pacific Northwest.

 Trinita Saldana